Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Make sure you document all deposits clearly and match them to your agreement terms.

-Step 3: Managing and monitoring the account
+Step 3: Manage and monitor the account

 Escrow accounts aren’t set-it-and-forget-it.
 Someone needs to monitor the activity, especially when funds are held for long periods or across multiple transactions.